Variant position: 108 The position of the amino-acid change on the UniProtKB canonical protein sequence.

 Mol.
 Genet.
 Metab.
 115:180-185(2015)

-Cited for: CHARACTERIZATION OF VARIANT HOPS LEU-108; SUBCELLULAR LOCATION; SUBUNIT; CATALYTIC ACTIVITY;
+Cited for: CHARACTERIZATION OF VARIANT HOPS LEU-108; SUBCELLULAR LOCATION; SUBUNIT; FUNCTION; CATALYTIC ACTIVITY;

 Any medical or genetic information present in this entry is provided for research, educational and informational purposes only.
 They are not in any way intended to be used as a substitute for professional medical advice, diagnostic, treatment or care.